dgroomes/intellij-plugin-playground/README.md

 * DONE link to referenced materials (Intellij SDK docs)
 * DONE Wire in some plugin boilerplate build stuff (Gradle, xml files, not really sure where to start...)
 * DONE implement a "hello world" plugin
-* Make the plugin behavior interactive.
+* DONE Make the plugin behavior interactive.
 For example, it could respond to click events.

 ### Reference materials